 Onsen is a dedicated bathhouse with hot spring water.
-Yes, the water in Onsen is not just heated tap water (that would be Sento, which I will elaborate on later), it is actually water sourced from natural hot spring with 19 types of minerals.
-In fact, to qualify as an “Onsen”, the water needs to have 1 of these 19 minerals.
+Yes, the water in onsen is not just heated tap water (that would be Sento, which I will elaborate on later), it is actually water sourced from natural hot springs with 19 types of minerals.
+In fact, to qualify as an “onsen”, the water needs to have 1 of these 19 minerals.

-There is an abundant supply of natural hot spring water in Japan due to the amount of seismic activity and volcano on the island, so you’ll see onsens every where you go in Japan.
-To give you an idea of how abundant it is, there are over 30,000 naturally occuring hot spring throughout Japan.
+There is an abundant supply of natural hot spring water in Japan due to the amount of seismic activity and volcanoes on the island, so you’ll see onsens everywhere you go in Japan.
+To give you an idea of how abundant it is, there are over 30,000 naturally occurring hot springs throughout Japan.

-As I mentioned before, going to onsen is a popular way to pass time in Japan – almost like going to a movie.
-You go to a dedicated bath house to bathe in hot spring pools.
+As I mentioned before, going to an onsen is a popular way to pass time in Japan – almost like going to a movie.
+You go to a dedicated bathhouse to bathe in hot spring pools.
 You can go alone for a relaxing me-time or make it a social bonding activity by going with friends and family.
 I have seen many women go in a group and chat (very quietly of course) while dipping in different pools at an onsen.

 So why should you try onsen while in Japan?
-First of all, it is a great way to experience one of the most cherished Japanese culture.
+First of all, it is a great way to experience one of the most cherished traditions in Japanese culture.
 Second, bathing in the hot spring water does have medical benefits too!
-Not only will bathing in onsen help you feel rejuvenated, it is also believed to increase immunity and cure (or provide relief) to certain skin conditions, like eczema or even improving skin texture.
+Not only will bathing in onsen help you feel rejuvenated but it is also believed to increase immunity and cure (or provide relief) to certain skin conditions, like eczema, or even improve skin texture.

 The different types of Onsen pools

-Some onsen also have different types of pools – some onsens might have indoor pool, open air pools (rotenburo), pools with natural minerals that is beneficial for your skin and pools with different temperature.
+Some onsen also has different types of pools – some onsens might have an indoor pool, open-air pools (called Rotenburo), pools with natural minerals that are beneficial for your skin, and pools with different temperature.